In support of the Library’s mission, the Library hosts exhibitions.

 - Meet with the Central Operations manager or Branch Senior Librarian to review guidelines and procedures for coordinating the logistical details of the exhibit.

 - Complete and sign Denver Public Library’s Exhibition Agreement and Incoming Loan form, which must be received prior to the exhibition opening.

 - Supply items that are consistent in form, quality and content with original proposal.

-- Assume responsibility for shipping exhibit.
-Receiving, installation and removal dates and times must be coordinated with the project manager.
-Exhibitor is responsible for cost of installation of exhibit as well as other fees associated with the installation.
+- Assume responsibility for shipping the exhibit.
+Receiving, installation and removal dates and times must be coordinated with a project manager of the exhibit, designated by the Exhibits Team.
+Exhibitor is responsible for the cost of installation of the exhibit as well as other fees associated with the installation.

 - Supply titles for items and provide biographical or historical information, as needed.
-If requested, Exhibitor will provide a representation of exhibit item(s) to be used for publicity purposes.
+If requested, Exhibitors will provide a representation of exhibit item(s) to be used for publicity purposes.

 - Provide itemized valuation of exhibit works, if applicable, for insurance purposes.

 Sales in conjunction with the exhibit are allowed; however, transactions may not be conducted on Library property.